PurpleTurtleCreative/grouped-content/readme.txt

 Absolutely!
 Feedback and feature requests are strongly encouraged.

 Please email [hello@purpleturtlecreative.com](mailto:hello@purpleturtlecreative.com).
-It helps a lot if you describe your problem and how you see Grouped Content solving or improving your situation.
+It helps a lot if you describe your problem and how you see Grouped Content improving your situation.

 = Why don’t I see anything in Groups? =